This allows you to:

 Size and Fade

-AnimatedSizeAndFade widget does a fade and size transition between a "new" widget and an "old" widget
+AnimatedSizeAndFade widget does a fade and size transition between a "new" widget and an "old"

-but can have different heights, and you don't need to know their sizes in advance.
+have different heights, and you don't need to know their sizes in advance.

 You can also define a duration and curve for both the fade and the size, separately.